-The Wichita Area Planning Organization or WAMPO for short, is the designated Metropolitan Planning Organization (MPO) for the greater Wichita metropolitan area.
-Our region includes all of Sedgwick County as well as portions of Butler and Sumner counties.
-Our role is to carry out a continuing, cooperative, and comprehensive (3-C) planning process that benefits us all.
+The Wichita Area Metropolitan Planning Organization or WAMPO for short, is the designated Metropolitan Planning Organization (MPO) for the greater Wichita area.
+The WAMPO region includes all of Sedgwick County as well as portions of Butler and Sumner counties.
+WAMPO's role is to carry out a continuing, cooperative, and comprehensive (3-C) planning process that benefits all involved communities.

 What does WAMPO do?

-We provide a fair and impartial setting for making transportation decisions that affect our region and the people who live here.
-We are also responsible for the administration of federal transportation funds by approving various improvements to the street and highway network, transit and paratransit systems, bicycle and pedestrian facilities, and other transportation-related activities in the metropolitan area.
+WAMPO provides a fair and impartial setting for making financial decisions that affect our region's transportation system and the people who live here.
+WAMPO is responsible for the administration of federal transportation funds by approving various improvements to the street and highway network, transit and paratransit systems, bicycle and pedestrian facilities, and other transportation-related activities in the metropolitan area.
 Products of this work include a long-range Metropolitan Transportation Plan (MTP), a short range Transportation Improvement Program (TIP), and an annual plan of work called the Unified Planning Work Program (UPWP).

 For more information about WAMPO, please visit their website by clicking here.